jlcasanovaf/ISEAK_mw_report_2022/README.md

 The original report was elaborated by the ISEAK Fundation and can be found here: https://iseak.eu/publicacion/the-impact-of-the-increase-in-the-minimum-wage-on-inequality-and-employment

-To replicate the entire analysis, you can use the "Master dofile.do", but be sure of update the paths first.
+To replicate the entire analysis, you can use the "Master dofile.do", but be sure to update the paths first.

-This is not a perfect replicate as some results differ from the report.
+This is not a perfect replicate as some results may differ from the report.